-Upon written request from school officials, Golden State Water’s experienced Water Quality team will provide free testing services and communicate the sampling results to the schools.
+Upon written request from school officials, Golden State Water’s experienced Water Quality team provides free testing services and communicates the sampling results to the schools.
+Click here to view the test results for schools that have participated in the program.

 Schools interested in having their water tested through this program are asked to submit a written request (click here) to Golden State Water’s Water Quality Department at firstname.lastname@example.org.
 Or, contact us by phone at 800.999.4033.